 The fundamental difference can be summed up as follows

-While the classic A10 algorithm focused primarily on keyword matching and accepted the seller’s text as truth, the new COSMO/Rufus system works entirely differently: It recognizes the intent behind search queries, combines text, images, and reviews into an overall picture, and recommends products that solve problems—not just those that include the keywords.
+While the classic A10 algorithm mainly relied on keyword matching and accepted the seller’s text as truth, the new COSMO/Rufus system works very differently: It identifies the intent behind search queries, combines text, images, and reviews into an overall picture, and recommends products that solve problems—not those that simply contain the keywords.

-COSMO in Practice: How Amazon’s AI Understands Customers’ Purchase Intentions
+COSMO in Practice: How Amazon’s AI Understands Customer Purchase Intent

-Classic algorithm: Searches for products with the words “gift,” “grandma,” “80” in the title or backend.
-It may find little of real relevance.
+Classic algorithm: Searches for products with the words “gift,” “grandma,” and “80” in the title or backend.
+Finds little of relevance, perhaps.

 COSMO algorithm: Understands the context and connects: